mjc-school/MJC-School/stage #0/module #6. OOP Fundamentals/content.md

     // This class still has no behaviour (methods).
 }
 ```
-Modifiers allow us to control, what other classes can have access to a field (this topic will be discussed further).
+Modifiers allow us to control, what other classes can have access to the field (this topic will be discussed further).
 Type is a parameter, which describes a structure of a class state.
 Fields can be of primitive type (int, float, boolean,
 etc.) and reference type (arrays and other objects).
 Names should follow the same naming rules and conventions
 (this topic will be discussed further).